 The Stick comes from the guitar and bass, but its playing method also shares roots with keyboards and drums to create a whole new musical language.

-Today they are still made exclusively by Stick enterprises in California with love and attention.
+Today they are still made exclusively by Stick enterprises in California.